 - the Occupational Safety and Health Act (OSHA).

-These laws continue to apply to certain covered employers during the COVID-19 pandemic, although, according to the EEOC, they should not interfere with or prevent employers from following the guidelines and suggestions made by the CDC or state/local public health authorities.
+Although during the COVID-19 pandemic these laws continue to apply to certain employers, the EEOC indicates these statutes should not interfere with or prevent employers from following the guidelines and suggestions made by the CDC or state/ local public health authorities.

 State and local laws and orders may dictate additional requirements to be followed in light of the COVID-19 pandemic, such as when employees may return to work following leave, permissible documentation employers may request or require from employees who return to work following leave, any rights afforded to employees such as protected leave and/or paid leave, and personal protective coverings and other protocols for employers and employees.

 Additional legislation is being considered at the federal, state and local levels regarding everything from business and employer liability to workplace safety to paid time off, so employers should be ready for and assume a changing legal environment.

 Employers should not neglect any applicable employment policies, requirements of benefits plans, employment agreements and collective bargaining agreements, or agreements with customers, suppliers or contractors that may also apply.